 - Is nlqdb a replacement for Mem0 for AI agent memory?

-- Complementary, not replacement.
-Mem0 owns unstructured fact recall ("the user prefers Celsius"); nlqdb owns structured rows the agent later queries ("list the user's saved searches this week").
+- It's the structured, analytical half — and the only half that can answer analytical questions.
+Mem0 owns unstructured similarity recall ("the user prefers Celsius"); nlqdb owns typed rows the agent later aggregates ("top 10 topics this month by count").
 Both can sit behind one MCP-aware agent.

 - How does the agent create its own database?